hhenson/hgraph/docs/source/reference/operators.rst

 =========

 The operators are a set of interfaces describing an operation that can be applied over a number of potential inputs types.

+Where possible the operators are mapped onto Python symbolic operators (for example +, -, /, etc.).
+When describing an operator that clashes with a builtin operator name such as ``add`` we add an ``_`` to the end of the name.
+In this case it would be ``add_``.

+See this for a quick guide of supported types and operators :doc:`operators_support`.

 These are the operators that are provided by the HGraph library.

 .. autofunction:: hgraph.abs_